Urbino

-Urbino (/əːrˈbiːnoʊ/ ur-BEE-noh, /it/; Romagnol: Urbìn) is a comune (municipality) in the Italian region of Marche, southwest of Pesaro, a World Heritage Site notable for a remarkable historical legacy of independent Renaissance culture, especially under the patronage of Federico da Montefeltro, duke of Urbino from 1444 to 1482.
+Urbino (/əːrˈbiːnoʊ/ ur-BEE-noh, /it/; Romagnol: Urbìn) is a comune (municipality) in the Italian region of Marche, southwest of Pesaro.
+It is a World Heritage Site notable for a remarkable historical legacy of independent Renaissance culture, especially under the patronage of Federico da Montefeltro, duke of Urbino from 1444 to 1482.

 The town, nestled on a high sloping hillside, retains much of its picturesque medieval aspect.
 It hosts the University of Urbino, founded in 1506, and is the seat of the Archbishop of Urbino.
 Its best-known architectural piece is the Palazzo Ducale, rebuilt by Luciano Laurana.